bombasticSlacks/Aspirant/Game/Weapon-Traits.md

 This weapon aids with throwing things long distances.
 A size 1 or 2 sling doubles your thrown range, size 3 or 4 triples it, and a size 5 sling quadruples your thrown range.
 If you load and launch a sling in the same turn, your skill test to attack is at a -1.

 #### Throwable
-This weapon is balanced for throwing, you receive no penalties to throwing it.
+This weapon is balanced for throwing, you receive no penalties for throwing it.

 ### 2 Cost Traits

 #### Folding
 This weapon counts as two separate sizes.
 When stored, it is considered the smaller size.
 As an action, you may change which size it counts as, or at the end of any attack action you can change the size.
-Aside from Folding the weapon can count as having seperate traits in each form.
+Aside from folding the weapon can count as having separate traits in each form.

 #### Overweight
 This weapon has -1 to skill tests made with it and does +3 damage.